Advice for Motorists

 How can you help?

 The BHS is acutely aware that safe use of the roads is everyone’s responsibility.
 We advise all riders to make sure they’re familiar with the Highway Code and to stick to it.
-Our Riding and Road Safety test helps ensure riders keep themselves – and others – as safe as they can, and we encourage all riders using the roads to take the test.
+Our Ride Safe Award gives riders the confidence to ride in the environments they are most often faced with, including on the road, keeping themselves and their horse safe.

 Horses are normally nervous of large vehicles, particularly when they do not often meet them.
 They can run away in panic if they are really frightened.